What Is a Human Resource?

 For example, you may often find robots on production lines, such as for cars.
 Automating certain parts of the production can increase production speed, but humans are still needed for some tasks, especially those that involve critical thinking.

 Human resources functions may also be executed by specialized departments or staff.
-Instead of a general human resources manager, there may be a compensation and benefits manager, a training supervisor, or employee recruitment specialist.
+Instead of a general human resources manager, there may be a compensation and benefits manager, a training supervisor, or an employee recruitment specialist.
 Such specialization allows for greater efficiency and, often, improved profitability.

 - A human resource is a single person in a company's workforce.